Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### Android Core 1.9.0

-* Enables dispatch rules for event data forwarding.
+* Added support for dispatch event rules consequence.
 * Added getFriendlyName API for third party extensions.
 * Specifies mutability for PendingIntent in the UIService in preparation for Android 12 changes.